-From the client’s perspective it totally makes sense to feel the doula is accountable for the birthing experience; after all for decades we have been using the doula statistics to promote our services, spreading the notion that the presence of a doula will reduce need for pain medications, inductions, and the chances of needing a cesarean.
-From the doula perspective, this promise stands the risk of professional burnout, because if medical interventions that you promise to reduce unfortunately take place in your client’s’ birth, you risk feeling that you didn’t fulfill your role.
+From the client’s perspective, it totally makes sense to assume that the doula is accountable for the birth experience.
+After all, for decades we have been using doula statistics to promote our services, spreading the notion that the presence of a doula will reduce the need for pain medications, inductions, and the chances of needing a cesarean.
+From the doula perspective, this promise stands the risk of professional burnout – if medical interventions, unfortunately, appear in your client’s’ birth, you risk feeling that you didn’t fulfill your role.
 You could feel that you failed in leading your client toward her desired birth and could even lose confidence in your professional validity.
 This is absolutely one of the areas in which I mostly appreciate the contribution of integrating the coaching principles and strategies into the field of birth support.
 This area is called client accountability, and it equally serves the client and the coach.

 As coaches, we ask ourselves, who is holding who accountable in these relationships?
 Is she holding you accountable for her desired birth experience?
 Is this arrangement truly working for you?
 Do you really want to be committed to your client’s journey more than she is?
 When you demonstrate a higher level of accountability to your client’s vision than hers, do you empower her or rescue her?
 Are you her support figure, her leader, or her savior; taking charge of her?
 Maybe you serve a ‘camouflage effect’ where she is convinced that she hired you in order to avoid a cesarean, and unconsciously avoids dealing with her birthing fears.